Skip to main content

 A typical order-based procurement process includes a customer that places an order and a supplier fulfilling it.
 Material may be either on stock at the supplier's site when it has been produced and is ready to be shipped to the customer, or at the customer's site when it has been delivered and has not yet been used for production.
 Those kinds of inventories are referred to as Item Stock.
 Information about Item Stock quantities it is key to early detect and evaluate short-term supply shortages on the customer or supplier side.
 Also it can help reduce the total amount of stored material within the supply chain when partners share information on their materials inventory.

-Figure 1 shows the high-level architecture of the Item Stock exchange in the Catena-X dataspace and the central services that are involved.
+Figure 1 shows the high-level architecture of the Item Stock exchange in the Catena-X dataspace and the services that are involved.
 Both the data provider and the data consumer must be members of the Catena X network in order to communicate with each other.
-With the help of centrally managed Identity Access Management (IAM) each participant can authenticate itself, verify the identity of the requesting party and decide whether to authorize the request.
-The data provisioning is based on an asynchronous exchange of request and response messages.
+With the help of the Credential Service and the Identity Access Management (IAM) each participant can authenticate itself, verify the identity of the requesting party and decide whether to authorize the request.
+The Item Stock data is provisioned in accordance with [CX-0002].

 Figure 1: High-level architecture of the Item Stock exchange in Catena-X Figure 1: High-level architecture of the Item Stock exchange in Catena-X